 - Edit, edit, edit.
 This is what separates the winners from the also-rans.
 Read your story aloud before editing.
 This will highlight lots of glitches such as plot faults, bad sequencing and duplication.
 Just changing the order of paragraphs or sentences will often help the flow.
 Ruthlessly check grammar and spelling.
 I have read stories that had typos in the first line!

 Now all you have to do is find a competition and start writing.
 Good luck!

-I am a novelist, historian and freelance writer.
-I have written two books: The Devil Dancers,* a historical novel set in 1950s Ceylon and Barley Bread and Cheese,* a short story collection inspired by Rochester Cathedral.
-I am currently working on my second historical novel, exploring an unusual angle of British history in World War II.
+I am a novelist, historian and former lawyer.
+I have written two books: The Devil Dancers, a historical novel set in 1950s Ceylon and Barley Bread and Cheese, a short story collection inspired by Rochester Cathedral.
+I am currently editing my third book, a historical novel which explores an unusual angle of British history in World War II.